 When is best time to travel in Languedoc?

 Languedoc doesn’t get as busy with tourists as most areas of the Mediterranean so any time of the year is great to visit the area.
-As the months for travel within Europe are July and August, the fact that European school holidays are from June to August, along with the beautiful summer weather, the summer ends up being the busiest period of the year although it’s not overwhelmingly crowded.
+As the major months for European travel are July and August, along with the beautiful weather and the European school holidays being from June to August, the summer ends up being the busiest period of the year, although it’s not overwhelmingly crowded.

 What is there to do and see in Languedoc?

 Languedoc is a great region to visit because of the wide variety of activities to experience.
-The area’s rich history has brought Languedoc many UNESCO World Heritage sites, including the aqueduct of the Pont du Gard, the ancient Roman and Romanesque monuments in the city of Arles, the historic center of Avignon and of course the Carassonne Medieval City.
+The area’s rich history has resulted in Languedoc being home to many UNESCO World Heritage sites, including the aqueduct of the Pont du Gard, the ancient Roman and Romanesque monuments in the city of Arles, the historic center of Avignon and of course the medival city of Carassonne.
 Art is a huge aspect of the area’s history as well, so make sure to check out a museum or two.
 World-renowned artists that have worked in the region include Vincent van Gogh, Marc Chagall, Henri Matisse, Pablo Picasso, and Salvador Dali.

 As far as local events and festivals go, please refer to the link below.
 It has compiled the most popular annual events and festivals that take place in Languedoc.
 It may help you decide a great time to visit! http://www.creme-de-languedoc.com/Languedoc/index.php

 To learn about the Canal du Midi bikeways, check the following piece: